JamesHBickerton/DevNotes/Notes/html.md

 If there are conflicting styles with the media query, it is the style that appears last that overrides.

 <strong>Media queries do not respond to the basic setting of font-size: 62.5% in the html settings.
 1rem does not equate to 10px (1rem will always be the default browser font size setting).
+Media queries should have a range between 200px.

 rem and em do NOT depend on html font-size in media queries.
 Instead we assume 1rem = 1em = 16px.
 We should not use rem in media queries, we should use em (which are the exact same).
 Which means if you have a 1200px value where it looks weird, you would divide it by 16 to get the rounded number for your breakpoint.